Xinchen-Fan/nand-2-tetris/notes/hardware.md

 ## Project 04 Machine Language
 Learning a machine language and using it to write some illustrative low-level programs

+- Mult: use loop to accumulate the result

 ## Project 05 Computer Architecture
 Using the chipset built in projects 1-3 to build a Central Processing Unit (CPU) and a hardware platform capable of executing programs written in the machine language introduced in project 4